 - methods of handling personal information are regularly assessed and evaluated;

 - performance with handling personal information is regularly assessed and evaluated;

 - data sharing is carried out under a written agreement, setting out the scope and limits of the sharing.
 Any disclosure of personal data will be in compliance with approved procedures.

-All employees should be aware of this policy and of their duties and responsibilities under data protection legislation.
+All employees should be aware of this policy and of their duties and responsibilities under the DPA.